-Pepperstone EU Limited is a limited liability company incorporated in Cyprus on 31 May 2019 under the Companies Law, Cap.
-113. The Company is a wholly owned subsidiary of FX MidCo Pty Ltd (the "Parent"), a company incorporated in Australia, ACN: 610 799 865.
-The Company's principal activity is to onboard retail and professional clients for the purpose of providing a platform for clients to buy and sell leveraged spot Foreign Exchange ("FX") and Contract-For-Difference ("CFD") products.
+Pepperstone is incorporated in Germany and registered at the chamber of commerce in Düsseldorf under register no. HRB 91279.
+The Company is a wholly owned subsidiary of FX MidCo Pty Ltd (the "Parent"), a company incorporated in Australia, ACN: 610 799 865.
+The Company's principal activity is to onboard retail and professional clients for the purpose of providing a platform for clients to buy and sell Contract-For-Difference ("CFD") products.